 The following tables present data on the number and standardised rates for alcohol-attributable harmful effects (Table 16) and protective effects (Table 17) by state and territory.
-These tables show marked variation between jurisdictions in both the harmful
+These tables show marked variation between jurisdictions in both the harmful and beneficial effects of alcohol on cardiovascular outcomes.
+Note that some of these jurisdictions have a small number of events reported, and therefore the rates should be interpreted with caution.

 Table 16.
-Number and rate of alcohol-attributable cardiovascular disease deaths and hospitalisations by state in 2010
+Number and rate of alcohol-attributable cardiovascular disease deaths and hospitalisations bystate in 2010